tommyblue/docker-otrs/README.md

 # OTRS

-## Before building the image
+## Using an external MySQL server

+The image runs a MySQL server.
+If you prefer to use an external MySQL server, change the Dockerfile removing the installation of the `mysql-server` package and adding the `mysql-client` package.
+Comment out the _MySQL server setup_ lines and the installation of ITSM with internal MySQL server (and enable the installation of ITSM without MySQL server).

-Edit the file `otrs/Config.pm` with your settings.
+Also edit the `otrs/Config.pm` file with your db settings.
 You must set MySQL variables and import the `otrs/database.sql.gz` file in the corresponding database.

-SSH is active by default.
-You can comment the pertinent lines in the `Dockerfile` or, if you need it, set the root password in the same file (the $ROOT_PWD env variable)

-If you don't need LDAP authentication, comment out the related lines in `otrs/Config.pm`, elsewhere customize the variables to fit your needs.
+Edit the `supervisord.conf` file removing the `mysqld` section.

 ### IMPORTANT